timeplus-io/proton/README.md

   <a href="#need-help"><strong>Need help?</strong></a>
 </p>

-## Introduction

-Proton is a unified streaming and historical data analytics database in a single binary.
+Proton is a streaming SQL engine, a fast and lightweight alternative to Apache Flink, 🚀 powered by ClickHouse.

+Proton extends the historical data, storage, and computing functionality of the popular [ClickHouse project](https://github.com/clickhouse/clickhouse) with streaming data processing.
 It helps data engineers and platform engineers solve complex real-time analytics use cases, and powers the [Timeplus](https://timeplus.com) streaming analytics platform.

-Proton extends the historical data, storage, and computing functionality of the popular [ClickHouse project](https://github.com/clickhouse/clickhouse) with streaming and OLAP data processing.

-Why use Proton?
+## Why use Proton?
 - **A unified, lightweight engine** to connect streaming and historical data processing tasks with efficiency and robust performance.
 - **A smooth developer experience** with powerful streaming and analytical functionality.
 - **Flexible deployments** with Proton's single binary and no external service dependencies.